rubyreferences/rubyref/language/files.md

 There are soft community conventions, suggesting one class or module per file and correspondence between filesystem and module structure (e.g.
-`require 'library_name/namespace/file'` should load `LibraryName::Namespace::Module`), though it is neither required nor enforced by default.
+`require 'library_name/namespace/class_name'` should load `LibraryName::Namespace::ClassName`), though it is neither required nor enforced by default.

 See also: